ordinaryseeker/open-religion/_pages/introduction.md

 published: true
 post_date: 2017-01-26 08:13:33
 ---
+<h2>Motivation</h2>
+Being born human is in some ways like waking up in a theater with some unknown movie already playing on the big screen.
+You watch it for some time in a confused state.
+Slowly you learn some plot and character information from others around you.
+But they were not there from the beginning either, so their descriptions of the movie are also just interpretations of the interpretations that they heard from others.
+So you have to keep updating what you thought you knew as new information comes in.

+In time, you learn enough to enjoy parts of movie, be hurt by parts of it and even be amazed by parts of it but you are forced out of the theater long before the movie is over or you have figured everything out and then its “The End” for you.

+It would have been nice to have an Owner’s Manual to make sense of this experience and make it more enjoyable.
+Unfortunately, your body and the experience it is in does not come with an Owner's Manual.
+So this is an incomplete Owner’s Manual that the rest of us have put together for You.
+It is just a collection of practices and interpretations that atleast some of us have found helpful.
+It is incomplete now and it will remain incomplete forever.

+Read it, try it, ignore it or improve upon it.
+It is yours now.
+Enjoy this magical ride.
+<h2>Content</h2>
 We live in a magical world.
-Not the kind of magic we see in movies or in magic shows but a kind of magic that is almost invisible to us, hidden in plain sight, unless we take the effort to stop, observe and experience.
+Not the kind of magic we see in fantasy movies or in magic shows but a kind of magic that is so pervasive that it is almost invisible to us.
+Hidden in plain sight, like water to a fish, unless we take the effort to stop, get curious and experience.

 Why is there something in the universe rather than nothing?
 How does life form out of lifeless material?
 How does life acquire consciousness?
 These Big Questions have troubled philosophers for millennia.
 Most of us do not spare much time to think about these questions but the stories used to explain the creation of the universe and human beings affect our life through deeply Personal Questions like, What is the purpose of my life?
 How should I treat myself?
 How should I treat others?